acharaakshit/Grade_Prediction/README.md

 Then a barplot is plotted to compare the training and generalization accuracies of all the methods.

 To install the required packages,run the script -> install.R
+If it doesn't work,then install the packages individually using -> install.packages("package_name")